domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 You do you.
 Embrace what's uniquely you.
 Don't be afraid to let it out; even if others see and judge you for it.
 Make it good!

 Every day, do at least one activity that scares you.

-Remember the 3-2-1 rule: Three hours of sleep, two hot meals, and one shower per day (if possible) (credit not mine; source: SomaFM DEF Con Radio station).

 At work: What needs to get done, will get done, and you'll know it.
 Everything else is gravy.